 AdAge is similar to Adweek, but I still find unique nuggets of traditional advertising wisdom that keep this website in my regular rotation of digital marketing reads.
 Again, while I'm the more content/inbound marketing digital type, I still love websites like AdAge, because it inspires me to think more creatively in how we package and approach content marketing for ourselves.

 Hi, technology is kind of a big deal.
-That's why, going into 2021, I found myself checking in on Marketing Tech News more and more with each passing day.
+That's why I found myself checking in on Marketing Tech News more and more with each passing day.
 You won't always find the biggest breaking news stories here, but it does have some hard-hitting analysis that I find extremely valuable.

 The SEM Post is a great, totally bookmarkable search engine marketing news resource for all digital marketers that I discovered toward the end of last year.
 Why?
 Because, as unassuming as it may look, it's one of the top destinations for truly breaking SEO news.